TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 I tried a few different approaches initially, but abandoned them as too complicated.
 The first idea was to use the charging schedule that Octopus makes available via it's API.
 The problem is that the schedule changes frequently and the off-peak rates only apply outside off-peak hours if your car manages to charge.
 It was simpler and more reliable to trigger the integration on the car starting to charge.

-I originally setup the automation so that it would only apply for charging sessions outside off-peak hours.
+I originally set up the automation so that it would only apply for charging sessions outside off-peak hours.
 The problem is that charging sessions don't fall neatly into peak and off-peak.
 You can have a session that starts outside off-peak and finishes inside, or starts during off-peak and finishes outside, or starts outside, runs right through the off-peak hours and finishes outside.
 There were too many special cases to deal with.
 In the end it was simplest to treat all smart charging sessions the same way.

 # Conclusion

 Well, that was fun.
 Overall, a positive experience.
 I already have ideas for other integrations and automations I could set up.

-My background is in software engineering, so I'm very comfortable with the idea of APIs, triggers, conditions, actions, and scripting in general.
-Your mileage may vary.